XShenAtFFM/My1stMLPrj/README.md

 		7. Dense layer with Relu
 		8. Output layer with sigmoid
 	-  In the EvaMy1stCnn the created CNN model is evaluated with test data set and fotos from internet.

+- NN4VehicleStateClustering
+	- We use different method to estimate vehicle signals, e.g. vehicle lateral velocity.
+Sometimes the estimated signals are out of the tolerance range.
+The roor cause for this is not clearly recognizable.
+In this folder a so called **auto encoder for classfication** neural net is implemented to classificate the drive situation.
+The ideal is to find it automatically out in which vehicle (driving) state the signal estimator performs poor particutly.
+		1. Use KMeans to cluster the drive situation.
+Number of clusters is determined with elbow curve methode
+		2. Create an simple auto encoder MLP net(input layer -> dense layer -> output layer).
+Each input data frame inludes till 9 vehicle signals, e.g. velocity, acceleration and till 100 samples pro signals.
+		3. Train the model so that the input == output
+		4. Drop the output layer.
+		5. Run prediction with the new model without the output layer.
+		6. Use KMeans to cluster the prediciton results
+		7. Different criteries are used to evluate the clustering results
+	- Different number of vehicle signals are and number of neurone used to evaluate the ideal.
+Astonishing the standard 5 vehicle signals are sufficient to recognize the drive situation, refer MLClusterDrivingSiuationIdeal_00.ipynb

+- RNN
+	- A recurrent neural net is buit to forecast the apple stock price.
+In deed no body is able to get it.
+This is just an exercise to leran and understand the RNN.
+Pls don't take it as seriously.
+		1. Each data frame consists of close price of 20 days, the close price of 21th day shall be forecasted
+		2. The RNN (input layer with input size = 20 -> dense layer with 5 neurone -> output layer with output size = 1
+		3. On going ... test different ideal
+	- The plot shows obviously that the forcasted price is always behind the real price development, especially when the stock price trend changes

 - Exercise
 	- Coding examples with some essential machine learning algorithms
 		- Linear regression